Last Updated on September 7, 2022 by Editor

 You can also spend many hours at the adjacent Billings Farm, still considered one of the finest dairy farms in America and a museum of Vermont’s rural past.
 Begin in the museum on the second floor of the Visitor’s Center.

 The place is massive.
-It incorporates dioramas of antique farm tools at work, machinery from the 1800’s, a complete cross section of a farm home and dry-goods store, a one-room schoolhouse, a sugaring exhibit, and gaggles of school kids engaged in activities (like churning butter).
+It incorporates dioramas of antique farm tools at work, machinery from the 1800s, a complete cross-section of a farm home and a dry-goods store, a one-room schoolhouse, a sugaring exhibit, and gaggles of school kids engaged in activities (like churning butter).

 Meet Tom and Jerry – a pair of sturdy draft horses.
-Or stumble on cows being milked (or right afterwards, when they take a siesta), and view babies in the “Calf Room.”
+Or stumble on cows being milked (or right afterward, when they take a siesta), and view babies in the “Calf Room.”

 Though the animal barns are a joy to visit, do make it a point to tour the 1890 Farm Manager’s home (tours every hour), built by Frederick Billings for George Aiken and his family.